Moderation & safety

 Infractions & mod log (Pro)

-A permanent record of every moderation action against a member — your paper trail.
+A permanent record of every moderation action against a member.
+Your paper trail.

-- Optional log channel posts a tidy summary for every case, and you can DM the member the action and reason.
+- Optional log channel posts a tidy summary for every case, and you can DM the member the action and the reason.

 Alt detection

 Setting it up: turn it on, optionally enable the VPN/proxy check, set a confidence threshold for flagging, and choose a staff channel for alerts.
-You review each flag and confirm or dismiss it.
+You review each flag and either confirm or dismiss it.

 Why it pairs with giveaways